 Since it was established in 1976, the British Drilling Association (BDA) has endeavoured to raise standards, improve safety and promote all-round best practice in the drilling industry.

-With the words ‘Gentlemen we now have the BDA’, Brian England of Hands-England Drilling, closed the inaugural meeting on 22 October 1976.
-All present at the meeting at the London Geological Society could not have visualised what the Association would ultimately achieve.
+Way back to its inaugural meeting on 22 October 1976, the British Drilling Association (BDA) was established and all present at the meeting at the London Geological Society could not have visualised what the Association would ultimately achieve.

 During the late 80s and into the early 90s the BDA came of age, at a time when there was a surge in requirements for drilling operatives’ competence to be assessed; training provision; quality to be improved, and accident levels to be reduced.
 Ground Investigation contractors, with particular needs, became more important in the BDA with the decline of the mineral/coal/manufacturing sector.
 As a result, the BDA Driller Accreditation Scheme was launched in 1990; a BDA-endorsed Training Centre (RTD) established, and the Code of Safe Drilling Practice and Guidance Notes on Contaminated Land were published in 1992.